-In addition, this course requires students to read academic empirical papers and to write an empirical term paper.
-Hence, your knowledge of introductory econometrics is a minimum requirement, and intermediate or advanced knowledge of econometrics, for example your completion of two econometrics courses such as ECON2206 and ECON2207, is strongly recommended.
+In addition, this course requires students to read academic empirical papers.
+Hence, your knowledge of introductory econometrics is a minimum requirement, and intermediate or advanced knowledge of econometrics, for example your completion of two econometrics courses such as ECON2206 and ECON2207, will aid your learning in this course.